peteroupc/html3dutil/doc/H3DU.SurfaceOfRevolution.md

 * `maxval` (Type: Number)<br>
     Largest parameter of the function.
 This is a number of units from the origin along the axis of rotation.
 If _minval_ is greater than _maxval_, both values will be swapped.
 * `axis` (Type: Array.&lt;Number>) (optional)<br>
     Axis of rotation, around which the function graph will be rotated to generate the surface of revolution.
-If null or omitted, the positive Z axis will be the axis of rotation.
+If null or omitted, the positive Z axis (0, 0, 1) will be the axis of rotation.
 This parameter is a 3-element array describing the X, Y, and Z coordinates, respectively, of a 3D point.
 The axis of rotation will run in the direction from the origin to the point given in this parameter.
-This parameter need not be a unit vector (a <a href="H3DU.Math.md#H3DU.Math.vec3norm">"normalized" vector</a> with a length of 1).
+This parameter need not be a <a href="tutorial-glmath.md">unit vector</a>.

 #### Return Value